Qwuenn/robotics_module/README.md

 First, create a `gh-pages` branch to your own code repository before you run the command below:

-**WARNING**: Make sure you have pushed all commited changes to your own code repository before running the command:
+**WARNING**: Make sure you have pushed all commited changes to your own code repository before running the command.

 ```bash
 npm run deploy